elpideus/tadako/README.md

 These are things that we still need to implement in no specific order.

 - Add support for different download servers
-- Direct download of episodes using the library
-- Streaming of anime using the library (inspired by [ani-cli](https://github.com/pystardust/ani-cli))
 - Create documentation website
 - Finish descriptions of all the studios.
 - Automatic download of platform-specific dependencies (like mpv)